pfpacket/rust-9p/README.md

 ## Usage
-Add this to your crate:
+Add the following to your crate:

 ```rust
 extern crate rs9p;